Satsaa/Nomodbot/README.md

 # Nomodbot

-Twitch bot with not bad things in mind (name up for reconsideration).
+Twitch bot with not bad things in mind (name is up for reconsideration).

 # Parameter Validator
 The Parameter Validator validates input messages against the usage instructions defined in a command plugins `options.help` property.